LoopKit/loopdocs/docs/gh-actions/gh-update.md

 Option 2: If you chose to leave [TestFlight Automatic Updates](../gh-actions/gh-deploy.md#testflight-automatic-updates) enabled for Loop, the updated build will be installed over your existing app.

-* In this case, when you look at the &nbsp;<span translate="no">TestFlight</span>&nbsp;app on your phone, the app should have installed automatically
+* In this case, when you look at the&nbsp;<span translate="no">TestFlight</span>&nbsp;app on your phone, the app should have installed automatically
 * Refer to the GIF above, the message will say `Open` instead of `Install`

 ## <span translate="no">TestFlight</span>&nbsp;Expiration Warning

-The app expiration notification was updated to detect whether the build was uploaded through &nbsp;<span translate="no">TestFlight</span>, which implies a 90-day limit until the app expires.
-This is for &nbsp;<span translate="no">Loop</span> version 3.4 and later.

-The usual [<span translate="no">Loop</span> expiration notification system](../operation/features/notifications.md#loop-app-expiration-notification) alerts the user when within 20 days of expiration.
+For version 3.3.0 and newer, the usual [<span translate="no">Loop</span> expiration notification system](../operation/features/notifications.md#loop-app-expiration-notification) alerts the user when the app is within 20 days of expiration.
 In addition to that modal alert, the user can examine the bottom of the Settings screen at any time to see the expected expiration date and time.

 ![expiration warning on settings for testflight example](../version/img/expiration-warning-testflight.svg){width="300"}
 {align="center"}

-## *GitHub* Token
+## <span translate="no">GitHub Personal Access Token</span>

-Your &nbsp;<span translate="no">GitHub Personal Access Token</span> should be configured:
+To enable automatic building, your&nbsp;<span translate="no">GitHub Personal Access Token</span>&nbsp;should be configured:

 * `Never expire`
 * `repo, workflow` permission scope

+Refer to [Modify Automatic Building](#modify-automatic-building) if you don't want to accept the default recommendation to automatically update and build.

 If you are not logged in to *GitHub* and have not logged in recently, then you may see the authentication screen when doing the steps below.